Skip to content

 Typical surveys include the following information:

-• Boundaries - The surveyor will measure and provide the boundaries of the property.
+• Boundaries - The surveyor will measure and provide the property's boundaries.
 They may also provide the angles of the boundaries.

-• Property Description - The document may contain a legal description of the property.
+• Property Description - The document may contain a legal property description.
 If not, it will identify the property by address, plot number, and other identifying factors.

-• Rights of Way - The document will show any rights of way applying to the property and other easements.
+• Rights of Way - The document will show any rights of way that apply to the property and other easements.

-• Property Owner - The record should identify the property owner by name and other details such as contact information.
+• Property Owner - The record should identify the property owner by name and provide other details, such as contact information.

 • Surveyor's Notes - The document may include notes about the property or a survey for the surveyor.